JorgeyGari/RingoBot/README_characters.md

 ## Features

+- **Admin-Only Registration**: Only administrators can register characters for users
+- **Character Modification**: Administrators can modify existing characters without re-registration
+- **Flexible Updates**: Individual attribute updates (name/picture) or combined modifications
-- **Unique Characters**: Each Discord user can only register one character
+- **Unique Characters**: Each Discord user can only have one character
+- **Custom Character Pictures**: Support for custom character images with fallback to Discord avatars
+- **User Picture Updates**: Users can update their character pictures themselves
 - **Point Tracking**: All point changes are logged with reasons and timestamps
 - **Audit Trail**: Complete history of who made changes and when
 - **Guild Support**: Characters are associated with specific Discord servers
 - **Negative Point Prevention**: Points cannot go below 0
 - **Admin Controls**: Full administrative control over character management
+- **URL Validation**: Automatic validation of image URLs for character pictures

 ## File Structure